 The Jacob Fuchsberg Law Firm’s New York construction accident attorneys have represented injured workers in and around New York City for many years.
 We can answer your questions about:

 Based in New York City, the Jacob Fuchsberg Law Firm serves individuals and families of injured workers throughout all five boroughs and the tri-state area of New York, New Jersey, and Connecticut.
-If you or a loved one have been injured on a construction site contact us for a free consultation or call 212.869.3500 to speak with an attorney about your legal options next steps.
 Let our family help yours.